-BSBI field meetings and events are planned for 2021, subject to Government guidance specific to England, Scotland, Wales, Northern Ireland and the Republic of Ireland: this must be followed, including social distancing, other Covid-19 prevention measures and more general safe practices.
+BSBI field meetings and events are planned for 2022, subject to Government guidance specific to England, Scotland, Wales, Northern Ireland and the Republic of Ireland: this must be followed, including social distancing, other Covid-19 prevention measures and more general safe practices.
 BSBI Guidance is available here.
 For further information contact your County Recorder(s).

-- high mountains, including two over 3,000ft
+- high mountains, including two summits over 3,000ft

-The post of County Recorder is currently vacant.
+The County Recorder is Michael Philip,

-Willow Cottage, 3 Marlage,
+Willow Cottage, 3 Marlage, Larkhall, Lanarkshire ML9 3DJ

 Email: [email protected]

-Everyone interested is very welcome!
+Everyone interested is welcome.